openenergymonitor/guide/source/setup/connect.markdown

 Unplugging power from the emonPi without properly shutting down can result in a corrupted SD card.
 </p>

-The emonPi is now ready to be physically installed and sensor connected.
+The emonPi is now ready to be physically installed and sensors connected.

 ### [Next step: Install &raquo;](/setup/install/)